Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 Another motivation for the study of the stochastic reaction diffusion equation is its duality relation to the branching-coalescing Brownian motion.
 Consider a system of particles moving as independent one-dimensional Brownian motions on $\R$ with generator $\partial_x^2$.
 Assume that each particle independently branches with rate $1$ into a random number of particles according to an offspring law $(q_k)_{k\in \mathbb Z_+}$, and each pair of particles independently coalesce at rate $\epsilon^2$ according to their intersection local time.
 Denote by $(x_i(t): t\geq 0, i\leq N_t)$ the positions of the particles where $N_t$ is the number of all particles at time $t\geq 0$.
 In the case of binary branching, i.e. $q_2 = 1$, the following duality relation is due to~\cite{Shiga1988Stepping} (see also \cite{DoeringMuellerSmereka2003Interacting}): Let $u$ be a solution to the SPDE \eqref{eq:I.1} with $f(u)=u(1-u)$.
-Assume that $u$ is independent of the particle system.
+Assume that the random field $u$, as well as its driving noise $W$, is independent of the particle system.
 Then

 This duality relation was first constructed to study the weak uniqueness of the stochastic FKPP equation.
 It can also be used to study the propagation of the extremal particle in the branching-coalescing Brownian motion.
 Assume that the particle system starts with a single particle at the position $0$.
 Let $R(t)$ be the position of the rightmost particle in the system at time $t$.
 From the above duality, by taking $u_{0,\cdot}=\mathbf{1}_{(-\infty, 0)}$ and using symmetry, one can get $\Pe(R(t)>x) =\ex[u_{t,x}]$ for every $(t,x)\in \R_+\times \R.$ Then from the existence of the speed of front propagation $V_{f,\e}$ for $u$, one can derive the upper bound on the speed of $R(t)$: for any $\delta>0$,